 Perennials are jolly useful too.
 It’s quite likely that some of the plants you already have in your garden will make brilliant cut flowers.

 In my view Sea Hollies or Eryngiums are some of the most useful perennials you can grow.
 They are quite hardy and provide a lovely contrast in terms of form and colour to many other summer flowering plants.
-There are more than 250 Eryngiums you could grow but here are two of my favourites.
+There are more than 250 Eryngiums you could grow but here are two of my favourites that are widely available.

 Eryngium alpinum has large blue tinged egg shaped flowers.
 They grow to about 75-90cm/ two and a half to three feet tall.
 Originally from the Balkans these plants prefer a sunny spot in that magic spot…moist but free draining soil.